Arsema-Seife/Campus-food-ordering-system/README.md

 1. **Fragmented Ordering Process**: Students must navigate multiple cafes, each with its own menu and order process, leading to confusing and inefficiency.
 2. **Lack of Real-Time Availability**: Without a centralized system, students often struggle to track which menu items are available, resulting in wasted time and disappointment.
 3. **Unclear Order Status**: Students frequently find themselves in the dark about when their orders are ready for pickup or delivery, causing unnecessary delays.
-4. **Queue Management Issues**: The absence of organized system can lead to unfair practices, such as individuals jumping the line while waiting for their food, creating frustration among peers.
+4. **Queue Management Issues**: The absence of organized system can lead to unfair practices, such as individuals jumping the line while waiting for their food, creating frustration among peers..

     ## Predicted Benefits